» Disability Travel » » Disability Air Travel

 At the airport

 One of the major concerns of most disabled travelers is the ease with which you can access the terminal from the parking lot (i.e. if you are driving yourself to the airport and plan to leave your car in the parking lot.)
 Talk to your travel agent and find out the walking distance that you might need to traverse before reaching the point where a shuttle bus can transport you to the terminal.
-Be extra cautious and make similar enquiries at the destination airport, and ask your travel agent to arrange for your transportation from the airport to your accommodation.
-This is especially important if you are travelling to another country where you are unfamiliar with the local language and systems.
+Be extra cautious and make similar inquiries at the destination airport, and ask your travel agent to arrange for your transportation from the airport to your accommodation.
+This is especially important if you are traveling to another country where you are unfamiliar with the local language and systems.

 Check-in counter